 In Luther’s theory of Justification, the sins of a Christian are taken from him by Christ, who takes on those sins as his own property, as if he had committed them himself.
 This Christ did in advance, through His crucifixion.
 Because of this great sacrifice, the righteousness of Christ is gifted to the individual Christian.
 In Section 12 of the Tract, Luther calls this process a “happy exchange”.
 Faith is likened to a marriage between Christ and the soul by which the believer and Christ exchange the goods they possess.
 Because all that the soul-bride possesses is sin, this toxic dowry is assumed by Christ and destroyed.
 In a Baptismal analogy, Luther imagines a sinner’s sins being drowned in Christ like in water.
 The effect on the soul-bride is permanent.
 The next time she sins, that new sin is immediately destroyed by the righteousness of Christ now living in her.

 Fundamentally, Luther’s paradoxical freedom of a Christian turns on freedom from the fear of damnation.
-There is no reason to disagree.
+That is what he took from Saint Paul.
+That is what he believed to be validated in his experience of being a Christian.
+Narrowly one-dimensional though it is, it seems right as far as it goes.
 An informed Christian well knows that he is worthy of punishment in Hell for all eternity and that his rescue by Jesus Christ is a free gift and wholly undeserved.
 But he also knows that the gift is given, and that he needs only to accept it and make use of it.
 A Christian, therefore, always has reason to hope.
-This holds the potential for turning to the good all experiences of failure in his life, great and small.
+This holds the potential for turning to the good all experiences of failure, great and small.
 A man radically affirmed by God, as a Christian is, knows himself empowered, in his small way, to affirm as God’s whatever he meets with on his path, good or bad.
 This has the potential to free the persons and things he encounters from violation and exploitation.
-A Christian, therefore, is a paradoxical being who stands in benign contradiction to himself and to the world he finds himself in.
-Because of this, he is not only free, but also a liberator.

 “Eyn Christen mensch ist eyn freyer herr über alle ding und niemandt unterthan” WA 7, S. 21.